-Calls and distributions from private market investments (private equity, private credit and closed-ended infrastructure) are recognised at the date of issue.
+Calls and distributions from private equity are recognised at the date of issue.

 Income earned within some of the pooled investments is retained by the fund manager as part of the capital assets of the fund and reflected in the higher unit price.
-For all other pooled investments, excluding private market investments, the income is reinvested as a purchase of additional units in the fund.
+For all other pooled investments the income is reinvested as a purchase of additional units in the fund.